 - pg.
 89, Basic Text

-ORIGINS: What started as a private group on Facebook called Gay & Sober Men in the summer of 2009, Gay and Sober has mushroomed into what is now the largest recovery group of it’s kind on social media.
-Gay & Sober has expanded to offer monthly free LGBTQ community programming, a conference, and an official component in national pride festivities.
-Gay & Sober, the umbrella nonprofit organization that operates and oversees the conference holds regular meetings of AA, and is a part of the fellowship - however we welcome and embrace members and friends from all fellowships - including the fellowships of Crystal Meth Anonymous and AL-Anon.**
+ORIGINS: What started as a private group on Facebook called Gay & Sober Men in the summer of 2009, Gay & Sober has mushroomed into what is now the largest recovery group of its kind on social media.
+Gay & Sober has expanded to offer nightly online meetings, monthly free LGBTQ community programming, a conference, and an official component in national pride festivities.
+Gay & Sober, the umbrella nonprofit organization that operates and oversees the conference holds regular meetings of AA, and is a part of the fellowship - however we welcome and embrace members and friends from all fellowships - including the fellowships of Narcotics Anonymous, Crystal Meth Anonymous and AL-Anon and secular recovery.**